FluentLenium/FluentLenium/docs/docs.md

 # Choose the right version

-FluentLenium 3.x is still in development and includes latest enhancements and features, but selenium 3 and Java 8 are required to run it.
+FluentLenium 3.x is still in development and includes latest enhancements and features, but Selenium 3 and Java 8 are required to run it.

 FluentLenium 1.x is in maintenance state, and no new feature will be added anymore.
 It requires Selenium 2 and